-Every kitchen is equipped with cookware.
-Your cooking pots and pans are something you likely use everyday.
+Every kitchen is or must be equipped with Stainless Steel Cookware.
+Your cooking pots and pans are something you likely use every day.
 There are so many types of cookware available, made from various materials and at different prices.
 Stainless steel seems to be the most widely available and one of the most popular.
 But, is stainless steel cookware safe to cook with?

 The short answer is: YES.
-Since stainless steel cookware is made of a solid material and isn’t coated, it is a safe option for your everyday cooking.
+Stainless steel cookware is made of solid material and isn’t coated, it is a safe option for your everyday cooking.

 Nonstick cookware has received a bad reputation in recent years because its coating can flake off and particles can end up in your food.
 This isn’t the case with stainless steel cookware, because there’s no coating.
 The pans can get scratched, but nothing will flake off.